How to Find a Dental Practice for Sale

 The dental profession is very much like a large, interconnected family.
 You know each other.
 You talk.
 You share.
 This can be a gold mine when you’re in the market for a dental practice.

 Now, when I say “in-person networking,” I’m not just talking about formal networking events, although those can certainly be beneficial.
 I’m also talking about being an active participant in your dental community.
 Attend study clubs, society meetings, conventions, and CE courses.
-Don’t forget to mingle at social events.
+Mingle at social events — don’t dip out early.
 Be open about your desire to buy a practice and see how the information starts flowing your way.

 When you network, don’t just focus on other dentists.
 Reach out to dental reps, bankers, brokers, equipment vendors, or anyone with a finger on the pulse of the local dental scene.
 These folks often know which local dentists are considering retirement and may even be friends with those dentists.
 Don’t hesitate to ask for an introduction.